-First: watch the commercial
+First, watch the Super Bowl commercial announcing it:

 In one of two 2019 Super Bowl commercials, Google advertised their Job Search for Veterans initiative, where service members can enter their military occupational specialty codes into a google search and find relevant civilian jobs that require similar skills.